geophf/1HaskellADay/exercises/HAD/CryptoCoin/CoinMarketCap/README.md

 (state is maintained in rankMatrix).
 A sample report is here: http://logicalgraphs.blogspot.com/2021/03/top-10-e-coins-for-2021-03-03-with.html

+## E/R D

+[ETL/imgs/e-coin-erg.png]

 TODOs (besides the TODO above):

-* look-up prices for the above (top-10s and new coins)
+* look-up prices for the above (top-10s and new coins) -- that is: download listings!
+* download FCAS scores: ... once we have cmc_id-to-flipside_crypto_uuid mapping
-* store new coins in state (graph-store?)
+* store new coins in state (postgresql)
 * check back on new coins a month later.
 How are they doing?

 OTHER TODOs:

-* track coindesk coins
+* track coinbase coins / track binance coins
 * apply analytics (WHICH ONES?) against coins
 * get d3.js tools working, e.g.s: